-You will need your dog’s documents ready when you are traveling with dogs to the vet.
+You will need your dog’s documents ready when traveling with dogs to the vet.

-And frequently changing vets is also not a good idea, as the care and attention a good vet can give over years can be really amazing.
+And frequently changing vets is also not a good idea, as the care and attention a good vet can give over the years can be amazing.

 So be thorough and choosy when selecting the right vet for the job.

-Dig into everything you can get your hands on their credentials, reviews from the internet or publications, their specializations, and their capabilities in terms of surgeries and other procedures.
+Dig into everything you can get your hands on their credentials, reviews from the internet or publications, their specializations, and their capabilities regarding surgeries and other procedures.